 .
 Shea is an expert in voter behavior, having conducted a number of studies based on national public opinion polls.
 He was one of the first scholars, for instance, to provide detailed public opinion data on the decline of civility in American politics.
 Before becoming an academic, Shea was a campaign consultant.

-” is part of a larger project that examines the relationship between neighborhood characteristics and civic engagement.
-Specifically, she explores how both the physical design and racial/ethnic/class composition of one’s neighborhood impacts neighbor-to-neighbor contact and how these neighborly interactions subsequently affect one’s propensity to participate in politics and one’s attitudes towards racial/ethnic minorities and the poor.
+is an assistant professor of government at Colby College.
+She is an expert on voter mobilization and social networks and their role in affecting the participation of individuals from varying socioeconomic and racial/ethnic backgrounds.
+Her recent journal publication, “Neighborhoods that Matter: How Place and People Affect Political Participation” is part of a larger project that examines the relationship between neighborhood characteristics and civic engagement.
+Specifically, she explores how both the physical design and racial/ethnic/class composition of one’s neighborhood impacts neighbor-to-neighbor contact and how these neighborly interactions subsequently affect one’s propensity to participate in politics and one’s attitudes toward racial/ethnic minorities and the poor.

 George Sopko, Director of Media Relations,

 email@example.com or 207-859-4346